 SERHIY ASTAKHOV: (Through translator) By the way, we have good coordination with the armed forces on the border near Crimea and also in the Northeast, around Kharkiv.
 Unfortunately, in the provinces of Donetsk and Luhansk, the armed forces are heavily engaged in their own operations.
 Eventually, they will regroup closer to the border and seal it.

 KENYON: There are also signs of a serious manpower shortage.
 Dmitry Tymchuk, a pro-government analyst and blogger with good military contacts, writes that the Army announced a large-scale operation to rescue the embattled Luhansk border guards.
 But nothing happened because troops were already engaged elsewhere.
-On the international front, so far the aid from Washington has been limited to items such as food rations, tents, and body armor, according to former Sec. of Defense, Derek Chollet.
+On the international front, so far the aid from Washington has been limited to items such as food rations, tents, and body armor, according to Under Secretary of Defense, Derek Chollet.

 DEREK CHOLLET: It's non-lethal assistance.
 It's roughly doubling the assistance that we had provided Ukriane up to this point.
 And we are interested in providing further assistance.
 The Ukranians have asked us for a very long list.
 And we, the United States, as well as close partners of ours, Poland, France, the United Kingdom will be working with Ukraine in the coming weeks to help fulfill those requests.